 As you probably know, the Immigration Reform and Control Act (IRCA) states that immigrants without proper documentation are not permitted to work in the United States.
 However, the burden is primarily on the employer to verify an employee’s eligibility to work in the country.
 An employer may be fined if they knowingly hire an undocumented immigrant.

 You may believe that you are unable to claim workers’ compensation as the result of an injury if you are unable to legally work.
 However, in most cases, this is not true.

-In New York, workers’ compensation law is.
+In New York, workers’ compensation law is interpreted to apply to all employees.
 This means it applies to any person who is employed, regardless of whether they are a minor, an undocumented immigrant or otherwise unlawfully employed.
 Therefore, if you have been injured at work, assert your rights and apply for workers’ compensation.

-If you are worried about filing for, make sure that you understand the process in full.
+If you are worried about filing for workers’ compensation as an undocumented immigrant, make sure that you understand the process in full.